-At time of writing, for the meetings held between April 2023 and March 2024 the Committees webpages received 473 visits.
+For the meetings held between April 2023 and March 2024 the Committees webpages received 691 visits.

 5. Self-Evaluation of Committee Effectiveness

 The Chartered Institute of Public Finance and Accountancy (CIPFA) recommends that Audit Committees undertake an assessment of their own effectiveness annually.
 An online survey to facilitate this took place in quarter four, closing on 21st February.
 Based on the substantive membership of the Committee the survey received an 83% response rate (questions can be found at annex B).